Medical Editor: John P. Cunha, DO, FACOEP

 In Phase II/III clinical trials conducted in the United States and in Europe, 577 pediatric patients, ages 1 day to 17 years were treated with DIFLUCAN at doses up to 15 mg/kg/day for up to 1,616 days.
 Thirteen percent of children experienced treatment-related adverse events.
 The most commonly reported events were vomiting (5%), abdominal pain (3%), nausea (2%), and diarrhea (2%).
 Treatment was discontinued in 2.3% of patients due to adverse clinical events and in 1.4% of patients due to laboratory test abnormalities.
 The majority of treatment-related laboratory abnormalities were elevations of transaminases or alkaline phosphatase.

-Percentage of Patients With Treatment-Related Side
+Percentage Of Patients With Treatment-Related Side Effects

 |With any side effect||13.0||9.3|